tommyaweosme/hash-random-emergence/README.md

 Within 7 seconds, these three period-7 oscillators were discovered.
 ### 11|9116306
 This is the final period-7 oscillator I will show here that isn't special in some way.
+### 11|13412257 (Two Twelves)
+This is another period-12 oscillator that I found using the search program, before any period-8s.
+### 11|16951108 (Eight Figures)
+This is the first period-8 oscillator ever.
+Its seed has eight numbers, and the first period-8 oscillator was called "Figure Eight".
+Thus, "Eight Figures".
 ### 25|234
 This is a weird line going down.